Fire door inspection & certification (NFPA 80)

 Stay compliant, on schedule, on record

-HPDS handles the full process: test, reset, repair if needed, and provide the documentation that proves you’re compliant.
+HPDS handles the full process: inspect, drop-test and reset rolling doors, repair what fails, and provide the certificate that proves you’re compliant.
 Schedule it once and we’ll keep you on track every year.

 - Repairs to restore proper closure